inbo/tutorials/content/tutorials/development_containers1/index.md

 systemctl stop docker.service
 ```

-For aficionados: docker actually runs multiple services: the docker service, the docker socket, and the [container daemon](https://www.docker.com/blog/containerd-vs-docker) `containerd`.
+For aficionados, docker actually runs multiple services: the docker service, the docker socket, and the [container daemon](https://www.docker.com/blog/containerd-vs-docker) `containerd`.

 You can check the Docker installation by confirming the version at which the service is running.